 The SHOUT ns utilizes a Bluetooth Low Energy (BLE) transceiver to provide a secondary command interface to the Micro-USB port.
-This interface can be used to interface with SatTerm and the NAL SHOUT Android app.
+This interface can connect with SatTerm running on a Windows® PC.
+You can also establish a Bluetooth connection with a Bluetooth enabled Android device running the SHOUT ns App.
+For more details regarding the SHOUT app, refer to section 6 SHOUT ns App Overview of this manual and in the SHOUT ns-nsx App User Guide [4] document.